 Forcing a small slice of Americans to bear an inordinate burden of funding the government is not just immoral but also counterproductive; it kills jobs, and sometimes, even results in lower government revenue.
 Raising taxes on the rich creates a disincentive for work and job creation, slowing down both.
 If higher taxes discourage a business from opening or expanding, it is not just the rich who suffer but also the workers who are not hired.

 Further, this means that tax hikes often do not have the intended effect of raising more revenue.
 If high taxes slow down economic growth, the government ends up taxing a smaller amount of money at a higher rate.
 Sometimes, this means a tax hike actually leads to lower total revenues, but even in less extreme cases, tax hikes yield diminishing returns.

 They’re already high (compared to other developed countries)

-In the past, before the Tax Cuts and Jobs Act (TCJA) reduced the U.S. federal corporate income tax rate from 35 percent to 21 percent in 2018, the US was in badc company.
+In the past, before the Tax Cuts and Jobs Act (TCJA) reduced the U.S. federal corporate income tax rate from 35 percent to 21 percent in 2018, the US was in bad company.
 Only the United Arab Emirates, an oil-rich Middle Eastern country with fewer people than Michigan, Puerto Rico, a US territory, and Comoros had higher top corporate tax rates than seen in the US.
-Now, the US rates among the UK ( 20 percent), China (25 percent) and Canada (28 percent).
+Now, the US rates among the UK (20 percent), China (25 percent) and Canada (28 percent).

 Before the corporate tax reduction, other countries had a competitive advantage over the US when looking to attract businesses.
-This shows that raising tax rates may accelerate this trend, and every time a company moves overseas, it costs the US both jobs and tax revenue.
+This is no longer the case and shows that raising tax rates may accelerate this trend, and every time a company moves overseas, it costs the US both jobs and tax revenue.